 Understanding the modern attack mechanics and vectors is critical to effective ransomware prevention.
 As the attack surface continues to rapidly expand due to digital transformation and remote workers, cyber criminals have a variety of entry points to choose from.
 Here are the most common attack vectors for enterprises:

 1. Phishing attacks like BEC are responsible for 91% of cyber threats, including ransomware.
 Trend Micro Research reported a staggering 137.6% increase in phishing attacks blocked and detected in 2021.

 2. Unpatched vulnerabilities on any internet-facing systems (websites, VPNs, etc) continue to be exploited for ransomware attacks.
-Of the 1,543 vulnerabilities disclosed by market-leading bug-bounty programme Trend Micro™ Zero Day Initiative™, 68% were categorised as critical or high severity.
+Of the 1,543 vulnerabilities disclosed by market-leading bug-bounty program Trend Micro™ Zero Day Initiative™, 68% were categorized as critical or high severity.

 3. Remote desktop protocol (RDP) is valuable for businesses, but if it’s not properly protected, it can grant malicious actors the same benefits.
 Ransomware operators will use brute force, credential stuffing, or even purchase legitimate credentials from the dark web to exploit RDP.